IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :FilePIDsEnabled
 ++++++++++++++++

 Toggles publishing of file-based PIDs for the entire installation.
-By default this setting is absent and Dataverse software assumes it to be true.
+By default this setting is absent and Dataverse Software assumes it to be true.
 If enabled, the registration will be performed asynchronously (in the background) during publishing of a dataset.

 If you don't want to register file-based PIDs for your installation, set: